Karlitoyo/Waste-Not-Want-Not/README.md

 negative effect of function of website and it is something I am unable to explain after much testing as I am aware only only ID attribute can be assigned to div elements..

+I have tested the website on a number of different systems as outlined in the development section.
+I initially tested on a large screen and laptop and mobile.
+Using the large screen I changed the browser windown size from large to small repeatidly to ensure Media Queries were woring corresctly and to mitigate page repsonse issues.
+Unfortunately desktop screens which I mistakenly assumed would be included were not and caused errors upon my initial submission.
+This has now been identified and resolved.
+A further issue I encountered was my catalogue section on IE edge which was setting display to "ms flex wrap" causing the grid system to become unresponsive.
+This was fixed thorugh an update to the CSS however upon running on IE10 the catalogue item comments which should show upon the image flip are not showing this was not a problem on Microsoft Edge.
+Unfortunately I was unable to remedy the IE10 bug.
+In the final version of the site the bottom social network links are not live as the do not direct currently to related waste not want not sites.

 ## Deployment

 The site was deployed on Github and code is available to view using this site.